Name: Jessica Silva

 On the same day for the last six years, I skipped class to sneak into the intern’s lecture.
 I had the procedure perfected now.
 When the morning’s cleaning staff finished their last sweep of the castle, I was already in the shadows outside the giant double doors.
 I counted to ten.
 Then I hurried inside and slipped down the hall to the left.

 The familiar creak of the lecture hall’s double doors brought a smile to my face.
-Another year I wouldn’t have to try using one of the excused I’d penned on my hand in case I was caught.
-Stifling a yawn, I slipped into the dark auditorium and shut the door behind me.
+One more year I wouldn’t have to try using one of the excused I’d penned on my hand in case I was caught.
+After I slipped into the dark auditorium, I shut the door behind me.
 Motion sensors set gears clicking into place until sparks ignited the Blaugas lighting.
-I took in a big breath, surveyed the auditorium seating and stage set with just a lectern.
+I surveyed the auditorium seating and stage set with just a lectern.
 Only shadows stared back.

 I bit off the last chunk of my apple and threw the core into the compost bin hidden by the velvet drapery on the walls.
 The same two stairs as last year squeaked under my feet.
 My fingers slid over the smooth finish on the tables in the third row as I moved to the fourth section.
 No one ever sat over here.
 I sank into the last armchair and stilled.
 After a minute, the lights shut off to conserve the gas.

 Now I just had to wait.
-I clenched my jaw against another yawn.
 Thirty minutes was nothing compared to the year I’d already waited to see Dad again.
 My hands clutched the lion heads at the ends of the armrests.
 This would be easy.

-I peeked around the corner of the desk.
+When the footsteps finished down the stairs, I peeked around the corner of the table.
 White hair puffed on the top of a head like a cloud.
-The professor.
+It was the professor as I’d thought.
 He shuffled to the stage in full academic robes.
 His knees cracked, and the sound echoed through the room.

 “I guess that’s what I get for refusing those joint replacements last year!” he said to himself.
 He grinned his way to the lectern on the left side of the stage.
 His hands opened its cabinet door and started fiddling with the projector’s settings.

-I dropped my shirt.
-Nothing to worry about.
-The professor was just early this year.
+I released my shirt and ducked back under the table.
+He had no idea I was here.
+All I had to do was keep it that way.
 My entire body loosened, and I resettled myself under the desk.
 Closed my eyes.
 Started my mental countdown.

 This professor wasn’t the only one who’d refused to trade out their arthritic joints last year.
 Premier Castol had, too—and every year beforehand.
 That old man even wore glasses.
 He was the only person I knew who did.
 He insisted he didn’t need prosthetics to be healthy.
 Most of the professors who’d been born at the end of the war were like that.

 The door opened again.
 Much too soon.
 I held my breath.
-Was it someone coming to tell the professor he had a sneak in his class?
+No one had seen me, right?

 “Aren’t you rather early, Eques?” the professor asked.